snokvist/waybeam_osd/CONTRACT.md

 - `values` holds up to 8 numeric entries (float/double).
 Missing entries default to `0` on the device.
 - Extra fields are ignored so senders can add metadata if needed.
 - Keep payloads under 512 bytes (anything larger is dropped).
 - The UDP socket is drained whenever it becomes readable so only the latest datagram drives the screen; older queued packets are discarded.
-Sending faster than the configured `idle_ms` cap will still work, but packets may be coalesced when idle.
+Incoming packets trigger an immediate refresh when received, while `idle_ms` only caps the sleep when no data arrives.
 - Optional `texts` array (up to 8 strings, max 16 chars each) can be sent alongside `values`.
 These map to `text_index` on bar assets and override a static `label` if present.
 Missing or empty entries fall back to the asset’s `label`.

 Example: